vasilakisfil/Introspected-REST/README.md

 ### 10.3.
 Introspective MicroTypes
-MicroTypes that define semantics of functionality that does not depend on runtime data but instead are expected to be introspected should employ reactive negotiation.++
+Introspective MicroTypes don't alter the semantics of request/response cycle but are still valuable to the client and the decisions they should take based on the current state and the input from the application developer.
+They can provide information about the data types, RDF Schema of the resources, etc.
+Such MicroTyoes should employ reactive negotiation.

 The question though is how can the server advertise the availability of MicroTypes for the client to introspect, in a representation-agnostic way.